 Email signatures design advice for sales

-Your email signature should be professional and focused on getting people to take action.
-Include a link to a contact page, your social media profiles, and any special offers or promotions you’re running.
+Your email footer should be professional and focused on getting people to take action.
+Include a link to a contact page, your social media profiles, and any special offers or promotions you're running.
 You can also include a “Book a demo,” or “Book a call” button that links to a contact form.
 Use a casual yet professional tone.

 Email signatures design advice for creative people